- Book Us

 with Troupe Directors Nel Simpson & Rachel Bodenstaff

 Where do you go when your world shrinks to the doors and walls of your home?

-Through the imaginations of our youth troupe during isolation, and guided by guest Director Jens Altheimer via zoom, they have found a way to peel open unexplored possibilities of story-telling delivered with hilarity and generosity.
-Come immerse yourself in this performance landscape 360 degrees and journey through the Freo Big Top where walls and doors shift and your sense of stability may be tilted.
+Through the imaginations of our youth troupe during isolation, and guided by guest Director Jens Altheimer via zoom, witness the peeling open of unexplored possibilities of story-telling delivered with hilarity and generosity.
+Come immerse yourself in this performance landscape at 360 degrees and journey through the Freo Big Top where walls and doors shift and your sense of stability may be tilted.